Lcm Of 12 And 10

 LCM(12, 10) = (|12 x 10|) / GCD(12, 10) = 120 / 2 = 60

-Therefore, the LCM(12, 10) = 60.
+That's why, the LCM(12, 10) = 60.
 This method is efficient, especially when dealing with larger numbers where prime factorization might be more complex.

 Understanding the Relationship Between LCM and GCD

 The relationship between LCM and GCD is a cornerstone of number theory.
+The formula LCM(a, b) * GCD(a, b) = |a * b| provides a powerful tool for efficiently calculating either the LCM or the GCD if the other is known.
 It illustrates the interconnectedness of different numerical properties.
-The formula LCM(a, b) * GCD(a, b) = |a * b| provides a powerful tool for efficiently calculating either the LCM or the GCD if the other is known.
 This interdependency highlights the elegant structure within the number system.

 Applications of LCM